kfitz/presentations.kfitz.info/dlf24.md

 - empower communities of practice
 - enable community-led decision making

-Note:  So infrastructure matters, and the infrastructures on which the scholarly community relies in order to build, develop, design, and publish our work have deep implications for our abilities
-	- to foster social and epistemic justice in higher education
-	- to empower communities of practice and their concerns in the development and dissemination of knowledge, and
-	- to enable trustworthy governance and decision-making that is led by the communities that our publications and platforms are intended to serve.
-Ensuring these positive outcomes requires commitment to the open, public infrastructures that can enable the work we do in higher education to become actually equitable.
+Note:  So infrastructure matters, and the infrastructures on which the scholarly community relies in order to build, develop, design, and publish our work have deep implications for our abilities to foster social and epistemic justice in higher education, to empower communities of practice and their concerns in the development and dissemination of knowledge, and to enable trustworthy governance and decision-making that is led by the communities that our publications and platforms are intended to serve.
+Succeeding in these goals requires commitment to the open, public infrastructures that can enable the work we do in higher education to become actually equitable.

 ## actually equitable

-Note: What do I mean when I say "actually equitable," and how might what I'm describing intersect with the aims of the open access movement?
-We've heard a lot over the last twenty-plus years about the ways that open access should transform scholarly communication, and it's of course true that a lot has been done to make more research available to be read online.
+Note: What do I mean when I say "actually equitable"?
+I want to start by thinking for a second about the open access movement.
+We've heard a lot over the last twenty-plus years about the ways that open access can transform scholarly communication, and it's true that a lot has been done to make more research available to be read online.
 But the movement toward open access began as a means of attempting to break the stranglehold that a few extractive corporate publishers held over the research and publishing process -- and in that, it hasn't succeeded.
 The last decade in particular has revealed all of the resilience with which capital responds to challenges, as those publishers have in fact become more profitable than ever by figuring out how to exploit APCs, hybrid publishing models, and even whole new business plans like the so-called "read and publish" agreements that keep us tied to them.
 They've developed new platforms and infrastructures like discovery engines and research information management systems, and all of that serves to increase corporate lock-in over the work produced on campus.

 > “We became increasingly clear that OA is not an end in itself, but a means to other ends, above all, to the equity, quality, usability, and sustainability of research.
 We must assess the growth of OA against the gains and losses for these further ends.
 We must pick strategies to grow OA that are consistent with these further ends and bring us steadily closer to their realization.” <span style="float:right;"><small>—BOAI 20</small></span>

-Note: In fact, by the time the Budapest Open Access Initiative group reconvened in 2022 to celebrate its 20th anniversary, it had become all too obvious that the dominant OA publishing mechanisms that had emerged in the interim had not had the desired impact, leading the BOAI 20 statement to argue that "OA is not an end in itself, but a means to other ends, above all, to the equity, quality, usability, and sustainability of research."
-Thanks to the resilience of the corporations that control the infrastructure of scholarly communication, open access in its dominant forms today has if anything *reduced* equity, by attaching high fees to the formats and platforms that allow publications to circulate most widely.
+Note: In fact, by the time the authors of the original Budapest statement reconvened in 2022 to celebrate its 20th anniversary, it was obvious that the dominant OA publishing mechanisms that had emerged in the interim had not had the desired impact, leading the BOAI 20 statement to argue that "OA is not an end in itself, but a means to other ends, above all, to the equity, quality, usability, and sustainability of research."
+Thanks to the resilience of the corporations that control the infrastructure of scholarly communication, open access in several key forms has if anything *reduced* equity, by attaching high fees to the formats and platforms that allow publications to circulate most widely.
 Scholars whose fields, institutions, or nations do not have ready access to grant funding or other means of subsidizing publishing fees thus get silenced, closed out of participation in sharing their work.

 ![BOAI20 recommendation](images/BOAI20.png)
 <small>budapestopenaccessinitiative.org/boai20/</small>

 Note: It’s for this reason that the 20th anniversary Budapest recommendations led with a call to host open access research on open infrastructure, recognizing that the control of the infrastructure by profit-seeking entities cements inequities – and this is true even where those publishers purport to create opportunities for the disadvantaged by offering fee waivers and discounts on their publishing charges.
-Those discounts only serve to normalize a model in which it is considered correct for those who produce knowledge to pay corporations to host and circulate it.
+Those discounts only serve to enshrine a model in which it is considered correct for those who produce knowledge to pay corporations to host and circulate it.

 ## Wait, what?